top of page

-What is Walk & Talk therapy?
+What is Walk and Talk therapy?

-How would Walk & Talk therapy work?
+How does Walk and Talk therapy work?

-While can all benefit from spending more time outdoors, for some people, taking therapy outside of four walls can make them feel vulnerable and exposed.
+While can all benefit from spending more time outdoors, for some, taking therapy outside of four walls can make them feel vulnerable and exposed.
 While it's helpful to push our boundaries and exposure to risk, this needs to be done at a time and in a space that is right for you.
-It may be that we start working online and that you start to explore the outdoors with support and that we work towards outdoor therapy at a pace that’s right for you.
+It may be that we start working online and that you start to explore the outdoors with support and that we work towards outdoor therapy at a pace thats right for you.

 Where do you offer Walk & Talk therapy?